Error323/astroprog/10 Weeks/10 Week 1/20 Slides.md

   6. Confirm Keplers third law, fitting scatterplots
   7. Globular cluster analysis
   8. Final pass/fail exam (Sanity check)

 ### Logistics
 Everything will be done through our website https://astro.mprog.nl/ content will be updated regularly.
 Register now.
+The syllabus will be online next week, also available from this website.
+We will unlock parts of the syllabus weekly that are required together with the appropreate assignments.

 ### Grade calculation
-* $$6$$ Assignments with grades $$a_1, ..., a_6$$
+* $6$ Assignments with grades $a_1, ..., a_6$
-* Fail/Pass exam $$E \in \{0, 1\}$$
+* Fail/Pass exam $E \in \{0, 1\}$
-* Submission deadline every Sunday, penalty $$p_i$$ defined as #days after deadline
+* Submission deadline every Sunday, penalty $p_i$ defined as #days after deadline
 * We check on plagiarism across all submissions using various algorithms, don't do it
 * Final grade: $$g = \frac{E}{6} ~ \sum_{i=1}^{6}max(a_i - p_i, 1)$$

 ### Pretest
 Gauge current programming skill level.
 If you pass the pretest, you can opt for an alternative track during this course which will be more challenging and fun.
 It will also teach you a new concept called *unit testing*.

  * Based on python 2.7 (research and industry standard)
  * In no way affects your final grade

 Note however you will be doing a more difficult task for the same type of grade as te regular track.
 No guts, no glory.

-### Installation (Now or Thursday)
+### Installation (Homework for Thursday)
 Installing Python and libraries.
 Own laptop?
 Linux or Windows?
 We'll be using the anaconda package for everyone https://www.continuum.io/downloads